GraveEaterMadison/Raspberry_pi_telegram_bot/README.md

    - Use the `/newbot` command to create your bot and get the API token.

 4. **Configure the Bot**:
-   - Copy the `config_sample.py` file to `config.py` and add your bot token and other configuration details.
+   - Copy the `config.py` and add your bot token and other configuration details.

 5. **Run the Bot**:
     ```bash